gravitydev/trigger/README.md

 SqsQueueListener
 ----------------
-Actor that listens (long-polling) on an Amazon SQS queue and applies the provided callback to any message received:
+Actor that listens (long-polling) on an Amazon SQS queue and applies the provided callback to any messages received:

 ```scala
 import com.gravitydev.trigger.SqsQueueListener